oneturkmen/oneturkmen.github.io/_pages/about.md

 Hi there!

-I am a machine learning engineer at [Borealis AI](https://borealisai.com/), an AI research institute founded by the [Royal Bank of Canada](https://rbc.com).
+I am a Machine Learning (ML) Software Engineer at [Borealis AI](https://borealisai.com/), an AI research institute founded by the [Royal Bank of Canada](https://rbc.com).
 I build data-intensive machine learning systems for enhancing banking and financial applications (credit risk, explainability, robustness and fairness).

 Previously, I completed a Master of Science in Computer Science from the [University of Alberta](https://ualberta.ca) where I used data mining techniques for program analysis.
 I had an opportunity to be